ccoenraets/forcejs/README.md

 }
 ```

-If you are only using one of the forcejs modules (either oauth or data), the following import syntax is recommended to make sure the compiled version does not include the module you don't use if your build tool doesn't support tree shaking:
+If you are only using one of the forcejs submodules (either oauth or data), the following import syntax is recommended to make sure the compiled version does not include the module you don't use if your build tool doesn't support tree shaking:

 ``` javascript
 import OAuth from 'forcejs/oauth';